World heritage

 A World Heritage Site is something so invaluable to humanity and that it must be protected and preserved forever.
 Sweden has fifteen World Heritage Sites, three of which have very high natural values.

-UNESCO's World Heritage Convention entered into force in 1972.
-Countries that have signed the Convention can nominate natural and cultural sites of outstanding universal value to the World Heritage List.
-A World Heritage Site is an area, environment or object that tells a unique story about the history of the earth and people.
+UNESCO's World Heritage Convention entered into force in 1972 with purpose to protect natural and cultural heritage.
+A World Heritage Site is a place, area, environment or object that tells a unique story about the history of the earth and people.
+It is something that has such outstanding universal value for humanity that it should be protected and transmitted to future generations and can then be inscribed on a World Heritage List under the Convention.

 World Heritage List (unesco.org)